The settings for an individual device or app can be viewed and edited from HOME's 'Device → <settings>' pages.

 In each case, you can connect (or disconnect) the physical inputs to the IP sender channels, and the IP receiver channels to the physical outputs.

-If an Advanced tab is visible, then this provides access to the more advanced settings.
-This, and any other tabs, contain settings that are specific to the device.
+If an Advanced tab is visible, then this provides access to the more advanced parameters.
+This, and any other tabs, are specific to the device.

 Further Information

-The topics in this chapter provide more information about the main pages/tabs.
+The rest of this chapter provides more information about the main device pages: